-A pilot may operate an RPAS when the aircraft is transporting a payload referred to in CAR 901.43 (1) if the operation is conducted in accordance with a Special Flight Operations Certificate - RPAS.
-See section 3.6.1 for information about Special Flight Operations Certificates - RPAS.
+A pilot may operate an RPAS when the aircraft is transporting a payload referred to in CAR 901.43 (1) if the operation is conducted in accordance with an SFOC - RPAS.
+For more information, see section 3.6.1 of this chapter.